Sure Dividend

 A breakdown of its segments and their contribution to revenue is below:

-The company’s Aerospace segment is focused on business jets and services, while the remainder of the company is engaged with defense-related operations.
-The company makes the wellknown M1 Abrams tank, Stryker vehicle, Virginiaclass submarine, Columbiaclass submarine, and Gulfstream business jets.
+General Dynamics makes the wellknown M1 Abrams tank, Stryker vehicle, Virginiaclass submarine, Columbiaclass submarine, and Gulfstream business jets.
 These strong businesses have combined to produce consistent growth for many years.

 Growth Prospects

 General Dynamics’ top and bottom lines have grown for many years due to increasing U.S. defense spending and international sales.
 General Dynamics has established naval and ground platforms that support maintenance and modernization contracts as well as future prime contract wins.
-After 2023, we forecast, on average, 6% annual earnings per share growth out to 2028.

 Competitive Advantages & Recession Performance

 General Dynamics has several competitive advantages.
-First, it’s a leader in the defense industry, which has very high barriers to entry.
+First, it is a leader in the defense industry, which has very high barriers to entry.
 Defense companies rely on contracts from the U.S. and foreign governments.
-A small competitor would have difficulty entering the defense industry and trying to take share.

 In addition, General Dynamics has industry-leading brands, such as Gulfstream and Stryker.
 It has built these brands with significant research and development spending that totals in the hundreds of millions of dollars annually.
-Indeed, this is part of the significant barriers to entry for potential competitors.

 General Dynamics is built to last.
 The company performed very well during the last recession: